Tendai: Muromachi and Sengoku Periods (1333–1600)

-The Muromachi period saw Tendai Buddhism continue to hold prestige, but political instability and the weakening of the imperial court diminished its influence.
-Tendai remained closely connected to the Ashikaga shogunate, and its doctrines influenced esoteric and Pure Land practices.
-However, the school's warrior monks were drawn into larger conflicts, particularly during the Ōnin War (1467–1477), which devastated Kyoto and disrupted religious institutions.
+Tendai maintained its prestige and elite connections during the Muromachi period (1336–1573), but political instability and the weakening of the imperial court diminished its political influence.
+The school's warrior monks were drawn into larger conflicts, particularly during the Ōnin War (1467–1477), which devastated Kyoto and disrupted religious institutions.
+In 1465, Tendai monks also attacked the Shin school's Hongan-ji, destroying most of the temple.